wraabe/Sum14DHCourseDev/Assignment/whatisDH - Copy.md

  - If you want to manually alter the LaTeX document, one dissatisfaction that new users often feel is with margins.
 For information on page layout, see [http://en.wikibooks.org/wiki/LaTeX/Page_Layout](http://en.wikibooks.org/wiki/LaTeX/Page_Layout ).
  -  After Pandoc generates your LaTeX document, you may want to consider uploading the document to an shared LaTeX editor, on which you can collaborate for your LaTeX design.
 The two that I would recommend you consider are [http://www.authorea.com](http://www.authorea.com ) and [https://www.sharelatex.com/](https://www.sharelatex.com/).
 Do note that default for both these tools is to only allow one collaborator at a time for free accounts, though Authorea says it allows two.

 ### Public Blog Working Group

 For the public blog working group, you must set up a WordPress installation with a Markdown plugin.
 I am using Reclaim Hosting, and we can use the shared class blog.
 The person who is managing the blog should contact me, and we will work together on the setup.

 1. (Administrator): Install WordPress on the domain,        [http://portal.reclaimhosting.com/knowledgebase.php?action=displayarticle&id=2](http://portal.reclaimhosting.com/knowledgebase.php?action=displayarticle&id=2 ).
 2. (Administrator): In consultation with fellow members of your working group, create a URL and title for blog that offers approximate representation of assignment question (that is, no  "adorablekittens.com").
 3. (Administrator): Invite other students to your blog as administrators.
-On Users menu, click  "Add Users," and invite other class members via their official Kent State address.
+On Users menu, click  "Add Users,” and invite other class members via their official Kent State address.
 For Role, select  "Administrator."

 Students who are invited in Step 3 are set up as administrators of the WordPress account.
 Subsequent steps may be performed by anyone in work group who has an Administrator account in WordPress, so all subsequent steps should be performed collaboratively.